-I have lots of different variations of stage of business inside my Facebook group, but also on my email list.
+I have lots of people at different stages of business inside my Facebook group, but also on my email list.
 So I want to make sure that I give everyone an opportunity to learn something new based on where they’re at in starting or growing their business.

-When you are looking to make money, you need to understand that 3% are going to convert, but it’s not the full list of 500 people who are opening your emails.
+When you are looking to make money, you need to understand that on average 1-5% of people who see your sales page are going to convert.
+It’s not the full list of 500 people who are opening your emails.
 It’s maybe 128, which is why consistency is key and why I ask for the sale every single day.
 And when I say, ask for the sale, I mean I give people the opportunity to buy from me EVERY day.

 Organic Traffic Numbers